 Jason watches as I wring the water out of her dress and onto the ground while she sits with her feet hanging out of the car… still crying.
 Jesus Christ, did I break her?
 I gently dry her feet and try to wrap them in the towel.
 She turns away from me and curls her body very small in the seat—still crying.

 “I’ll be right back,” I say.
 She doesn’t answer.
 I come down to the second floor to make a call to Welch and I see Davenport and Jason emptying bags from the car.
-There are several bags in the great room and Gail is standing there shaking her head.
+There are several bags in the great room and Gail’s standing there shaking her head.

-“I thought you didn’t go to the mall.
+“I thought you said you didn’t go to the mall.
 What’s all this?”
 I ask, descending the stairs.

 All three of them answer at once: “Candy!”